 Daniel W. Campbell

 Provo, appointed 2010.
-Mr. Campbell also served as vice chair to the Board of Regents.
+Mr. Campbell has also served as vice chair to the Board of Regents.
 He is a managing general partner at EsNet Group, a privately held investment company.
 Prior to his current position, he was the senior vice president and chief financial officer of WordPerfect Corporation.
 Mr. Campbell has a bachelor’s degree in accounting from Brigham Young University.
 He was a member of Utah Valley University’s Board of Trustees, and is a former chairman of that board.
 He also serves on the Board of Governors for the Provo School District Foundation and is a national advisory council member for Brigham Young University’s Marriott School of Management.

 MEMBERS (in alphabetical order)

 Jesselie Barlow Anderson, Salt Lake City, appointed July 2013.
 Previously served as Chair of Salt Lake Community College Board of Trustees and a member of Westminster College Board of Trustees.
 She is active in community affairs currently serving on the governing boards of Education First, Olene S. Walker Institute of Politics and Public Service at Weber State University, Success in Education Foundation, University of Utah Hospital and National Advisory Council, Utah Symphony/Utah Opera, and the Waterford School.
 She is employed by Barlow Corporation.
 She received a B.A. in Political Science from the University of Utah.
 She and her husband, Scott, have three children and four grandchildren.